 To avoid the issue of disclosure of answer-related information to candidates, all copyright acknowledgements are reproduced online in the Cambridge Assessment International Education Copyright Acknowledgements Booklet.
 This is produced for each series of examinations and is freely available to download at www.cambridgeinternational.org after the live examination series.

-Cambridge Assessment International Education is part of the Cambridge Assessment Group.
-Cambridge Assessment is the brand name of the University of Cambridge Local Examinations Syndicate (UCLES), which itself is a department of the University of Cambridge.
+Cambridge Assessment International Education is part of Cambridge Assessment.
+Cambridge Assessment is the brand name of the University of Cambridge Local Examinations Syndicate (UCLES), which is a department of the University of Cambridge.